 The modernized process that the industry is adopting is to use automated software like Pype AutoSpecs for initial submittal log drafting to save time, standardize processes, and mitigate risk.
 AutoSpecs scans spec books using a patented algorithm designed to identify all submittal requirements, QA/QC requirements, closeout requirements, mock-ups, product data, and a lot more.
 Project teams can quickly compare previous versions of the specs to the most recently issued version and review all changes, clearly identifying extraneous and redundant requirements.
 Top GCs are even using AutoSpecs’ built-in filters to review the log and assign custom sections of it to their trades.

 Want to learn more about how AutoSpecs’ automation can save you time, standardize your processes, and mitigate risk across your projects?
-Join our webinar on November 16th to see it in action.
+Watch our webinar.

 2. Maintaining a single source of truth

 In an industry as iterative and paper-trail-y as construction, there is inevitably going to be a lot of contractually-obligated paperwork needing to be tracked.
 Between RFIs, contract documents, progress reports, as-builts, specs, plans, and hundreds more document types that can each contain hundreds of pages, it’s a lot for any project team to keep track of.
 And when contract compliance relies on following only the most recent documents like plans, specs, change orders, addendums, etc., making sure everyone is on the same page—literally and figuratively—can be the difference between a payday and bankruptcy for a GC.

 Making sure everyone is on the same page—literally and figuratively—can be the difference between a payday and bankruptcy for a GC.